-All serum samples were tested for antibodies against PRRS virus using the HerdChek PRRS 3XR Antibody Test Kit (IDEXX) which detects the most (pre)dominant European and American strains of PRRS virus.
-In the case of dubious or positive results, the samples were re-tested at the National Veterinary Institute Technical University of Denmark using blocking ELISAs and immune-peroxidase tests (IPT).
+Serum was tested for antibodies against PRRS virus using a commercial indirect ELISA from IDEXX (IDEXX PRRS X3 Antibody Test), which detects the most (pre)dominant European and American strains of PRRS virus.
+In cases of positive or inconclusive results, the samples were sent to the National Veterinary Institute DTU in Denmark for confirmatory testing using ELISA and immuneperoxidase tests for detection of antibodies against EU- and US-strains of the PRRSV.